connexcs/docs/docs/developers/pages.md

 |------------    |---------------------------------------------------|
 | **onChange**   | Triggers when the checked state has been changed. |

+!!! info "Dynamic Data Sources"
-!!! info 1.
-Data sources can be **External**, with URLs specified and data exchange methods such as GET, POST, PUT, and DELETE. <br> You can also use **Script Forge** as a data source.
+1. Data sources can be **External**, with URLs specified and data exchange methods such as GET, POST, PUT, and DELETE. <br> You can also use **Script Forge** as a data source.
 Another way of choosing a data source can be through a **Database**.
 2. You can get the value of a checkbox by using the getData method, and you can set the visibility based on the hide method.

 ### Select